Jugular vein

-Structure and Function
+Structure and function

 There are two sets of jugular veins: external and internal.

 The left and right external jugular veins drain into the subclavian veins.
 The internal jugular veins join with the subclavian veins more medially to form the brachiocephalic veins.
 Finally, the left and right brachiocephalic veins join to form the superior vena cava, which delivers deoxygenated blood to the right atrium of the heart.
-The Jugular veins help carry blood from the heart to and from the brain.
-An average human brain weighs about 3 pounds, and gets about 15%-20% of the blood that the heart pumps out.
-It is important for the brain to get enough blood for many reasons.
 The jugular vein has tributaries consisting of petrosal sinus, facial, lingual, pharylingual, the thyroid, and sometimes the occipital vein.

 Internal

 The internal jugular vein is formed by the anastomosis of blood from the sigmoid sinus of the dura mater and the inferior petrosal sinus.
 The internal jugular runs with the common carotid artery and vagus nerve inside the carotid sheath.
 It provides venous drainage for the contents of the skull.

 External

 The external jugular vein runs superficially to sternocleidomastoid.

 There is also another minor jugular vein, the anterior jugular vein, draining the submaxillary region.